emacs-exordium/exordium/README.md

 ## Using Rtags

+### Start rdm

 Rtags (see https://github.com/Andersbakken/rtags) is a LLVM-based C++ indexer which provides a deamon called "rdm" to maintain an in-memory index, and a command-line client called "rc".
-Rtag uses a single index for all symbols, but it allows loading and unloading projects.
+Rtag uses a single index for all symbols, but it allows for loading and unloading projects individually.

 To use it, first start the deamon: